smallbasic/smallbasic.github.io/_build/reference/538-console-cat.markdown

 > s = CAT (x)

 Returns an escape code to format a string.
-The values of `x` are listed in teh followin table:
+The values of `x` are listed in the following table:

 | x  | format        |
 |---:|---------------|